-Aside from monthly hygiene concerns, women also experience premenstrual syndrome (PMS), which remains a prevalent health condition among women of reproductive age globally (Hofmeister, 2016).
-Premenstrual syndrome (PMS) is characterized by a combination of emotional, physical, and behavioral symptoms that occur during the luteal phase of the menstrual cycle and typically subside within a few days after menstruation, vary in severity from moderate to severe and are believed to be influenced by hormonal factors (Liu et al., 2017; Ryu & Kim, 2015).
+Aside from monthly hygiene concerns, women also experience premenstrual syndrome (PMS), which remains a prevalent health condition among women dareproductive age globally (Hofmeister, 2016).
+Premenstrual syndrome (PMS) is characterized by a combination of emotional, physical, and behavioral symptoms that occur during the luteal phase of the menstrual cycle and typically subside within a few days after menstruation, vary in severity from moderate to severe and are believed to be influenced by hormonal factors (Liu et al.,, 2017; Ryu & Kim, 2015).
 Moreover, the level of severity for PMS symptoms encountered differs among individuals; the predominant symptoms of premenstrual syndrome are anxiety problems, melancholy, restlessness, exhaustion, reduced focus, discomfort, breast swelling, and stomach pain (Ramadani, 2012).
 On the other hand, women also experience emotional fluctuations during the menstrual cycle, frequently accompanied by negative feelings such as increased irritability and sensitivity, which can significantly worsen symptoms of PMS, highlighting the vulnerability of emotions in this context (Yamazaki & Tamura, 2017).
-Approximately 75% of women who menstruate report experiencing PMS, with a higher prevalence among young women (Akoku et al., 2020; Chocano-Bedoya et al., 2013; Minichil et al., 2020).
+Approximately 75% of women wing menstruate report experiencing PMS, with a higher prevalence among young women (Akoku et al., 2020; Chocano-Bedoya et al., 2013; Minichil et al., 2020).
 Additionally, about 80% of women report experiencing mood swings and physical symptoms before menstruation, which can negatively impact their relationships, daily activities, work productivity, and overall physical health (Schoep et al., 2019).
 Severe mood swings can significantly disrupt an individual's conduct, particularly throughout adolescence, when moods tend to vary or become unstable (Addiniyah, 2019).
 Fluctuations in mood are prevalent among menstruating women, often accompanied by feelings of irritability; these changes manifest through alterations in facial expressions, speech patterns, and exhibited attitudes or behaviors (Monitha et al., 2021).

 During intense and exhausting training, athletes or sports enthusiasts commonly disregard their menstrual hygiene routines, which can increase the risk of sickness (Jinko, Michiko, Toshiko, Fumi, & Keiko, 2021).
 The study conducted by Pardela (2019) revealed that female students involved in volleyball extracurricular activities often experience decreased training activities during menstruation, including increased rest periods, reduced activity levels, diminished focus, fluctuating emotions, and fatigue, which affect both individual and team playing patterns and can disrupt training sessions.
-This study is consistent with Khalilipour and Panahi (2017), that some female athletes experience fluid retention and abdominal cramps before and during menstruation, which impairs their training and performance in competition, ultimately affecting their overall quality of life.
+This study is consistent with Khalilipour and Panahi (2017), that some

+Do Menstrual Hygiene Practices, Premenstrual Syndrome, and Mood Swings differ for Female Students in Sports with those Non-Sports Extension and the second students in Sports with the second students of the second students of the second students and the second students are second students and the second students are second students and the second students are second students and the second students are second studentstudents are second students are second students are second student female athletes experience fluid retention and abdominal cramps before and during menstruation, which impairs their training and performance in competition, ultimately affecting their overall quality of life.
 Prior research has investigated menstrual hygiene, premenstrual syndrome, and mood swings in female teenagers individually without distinguishing the influence of specific extracurricular activities on these factors.
 Consequently, there needs to be more comprehension regarding the impact of engaging in various extracurricular activities on the menstrual experiences and mental well-being of female students.
-Furthermore, there is a scarcity of research that particularly examines menstrual hygiene practices, premenstrual syndrome, and mood swings in those participating in sports extracurricular activities as compared to those who do not participate in sports.
+Furthermore, there is a scarcity of research that participarily examines menstrual hygiene practices, premenstrual syndrome, and mood swings in those participating in sports extracurricular activities as compared to those who do not participate in sports.
 Hence, this study holds great significance in offering a profound understanding of how extracurricular activities can substantially impact female students' menstrual experiences and mental well-being, which can contribute to developing effective policies on extracurricular activities and health in educational institutions.